Optimal parameter estimation for linear SPDEs from multiple measurements: Introduction

-with $M= M(\delta)$ measurements.
-In particular, this yields the convergence rates $M^{1/2}\delta^{1-n_i}$ for $\vartheta_i$, with the best rate for diffusivity terms and the worst rate for reaction terms.
+This yields the convergence rates $M^{1/2}\delta^{1-n_i}$ for $\vartheta_i$, with the fastest rate for diffusivity terms with $n_i=2$ and the slowest rate for reaction terms with $n_i=0$.
 We then turn to the problem of establishing optimality of these rates in case of \eqref{eq:canonical:model}.
-To achieve this, we compute the reproducing kernel Hilbert space (RKHS) of the Gaussian measures induced by the laws of $X$ and of the local measurements.
-These results are used to derive minimax lower bounds, implying that the rates in the CLT are indeed optimal.
-In addition, our lower bounds also provide conditions under which consistent estimation is impossible.
-Combining these conditions with our CLT, we deduce that for general point spread functions $K_{\delta,x_k}$ with non-intersecting supports, consistent estimation is possible if and only if $M^{1/2}\delta^{1-n_i}\rightarrow\infty$.
-In \eqref{eq:canonical:model}, we have $n_2=1$ and $n_3=0$, meaning that consistent estimation of $\theta_2$ requires necessarily $M\rightarrow\infty$, and $\theta_3$ cannot be estimated consistently unless $M^{1/2}\delta$ remains bounded from below.
-In particular, $\theta_3$ cannot be estimated consistently in $d=1$, while $d=2$ appears as an interesting boundary case where consistency depends on regularity properties of point spread functions.
-Conceptually, spectral measurements can be obtained from local measurements approximately by a discrete Fourier transform and we indeed recover the rates of convergence of \cite{huebner_asymptotic_1995} by taking $M$ of maximal size $\delta^{-d}$.
+We compute the reproducing kernel Hilbert space (RKHS) of the Gaussian measures induced by the laws of $X$ and of the local measurements.
+From this we derive minimax lower bounds, implying that the rates in the CLT are indeed optimal, and provide conditions under which consistent estimation is impossible.
+Combined with our CLT we deduce for general point spread functions $K_{\delta,x_k}$ with non-intersecting supports that consistent estimation is possible if and only if $M^{1/2}\delta^{1-n_i}\rightarrow\infty$.
+Since $M$ is at most of order $\delta^{-d}$, reaction terms cannot be estimated when $d=1$.

+Conceptually, spectral measurements can be obtained approximately from local measurements on a dense grid over the entire domain by a discrete Fourier transform and we recover the rates of convergence of \cite{huebner_asymptotic_1995} by taking $M$ of maximal order $\delta^{-d}$.